Devolutions/sspi-rs/crates/dpapi/README.md

 # dpapi-rs

-This crate contains the Windows [DPAPI](https://learn.microsoft.com/en-us/windows/win32/seccng/cng-dpapi) implementation.
+This crate contains a Windows [DPAPI](https://learn.microsoft.com/en-us/windows/win32/seccng/cng-dpapi) implementation.
 It can encrypt the data/decrypt DPAPI blobs using the domain's root key.

 It automatically makes RPC calls to obtain the root key.
 The user must provide credentials to authenticate in the DC.